aaqibsb/Control-of-Robotic-Systems/README.md

 ### Projects:
 1. Selecting a Journal paper with significant control and robotics component and writing a technical report on it, while reimplementing the simulations.
-2. Design implementation of a LQR and LQG controller for a crane system with two suspended loads.
+2. Design and Simulation of LQR and LQG controller for a crane system with two suspended loads.